 So far in a pilot study, the team has found that couples have shown significant improvement after receiving cognitive behavioural couple therapy.
 The funding for the CaSH lab will help provide the infrastructure to continue this important research.
 Dr. Rosen’s work will benefit thousands of women and couples.

 “I want to empower women and couples to better manage these pain conditions and reduce negative impacts on their relationships and sexuality,” says Dr. Rosen.
 “I believe my research is directly influencing the development of better treatment and better access to treatment for women and couples.”

-In addition to the $125,000 from CFI, Dr. Rosen has applied for matching funds from the provincial government.
+In addition to the $125,000 from CFI, matching funds were also provided by The Nova Scotia Research and Innovation Trust (NSRIT).
 She has secured additional in-kind contributions from vendors of her infrastructure as well as an Establishment Grant from the IWK Health Centre.

 If you are interested in participating in one of Dr. Rosen’s studies, you can contact the lab at PVDstudies@dal.ca, go to www.natalieorosen.com or call 904-494-4223

 Students: If you are enrolled in at least one course at Dalhousie University, University of King’s College, or the Nova Scotia College of Art and Design, you are eligible to see the psychologist listed below, who specializes in sex and couple therapy, free of charge.

 Counseling and Psychological Services 4th Floor, Student Union Building